Nesting statistics in the O(n) loop model on random planar maps: Comparison with nesting in CLE via KPZ

 \subsection{Liouville quantum gravity}

-Polyakov \cite{MR623209} suggested in 1981 that the summation over random Riemannian metrics involved in a continuum theory of random surfaces could be represented canonically by the now celebrated \textit{Liouville theory of quantum gravity} (see \cite{Ginsparg-Moore,Ginsparg,MR2073993} and references therein).
-It is widely believed to provide, after a Riemann conformal map to a given planar domain, the proper conformal structure for the continuum limit of random planar maps weighted by the partition functions of various statistical models (see, \textit{e.g.}, the reviews \cite{DuplantierICM2014,LeGallICM2014}).
-In the case of usual random planar maps with faces of bounded degrees, the universal metric structure is that of the Brownian map \cite{Gall1,MierMapP}, and it has lately been identified with the one directly constructed from Liouville quantum gravity \cite{map_making,quantum_spheres,qlebm}.
-Here, we focus on the measure aspects associated with Liouville quantum gravity (LQG).
+Polyakov \cite{MR623209} suggested in 1981 that the summation over random Riemannian metrics involved in a continuum theory of random surfaces could be represented canonically by the now celebrated \textit{Liouville theory of quantum gravity} (see \cite{Ginsparg-Moore,Ginsparg,MR2073993,2008arXiv0808.1560D} and references therein).
+It is widely believed or proven in certain cases to provide, after a Riemann conformal map to a given planar domain, the correct conformal structure for the continuum limit of random planar maps, possibly weighted by the partition functions of various statistical models (see, \textit{e.g.}, the ICM reviews \cite{LeGallICM2014,DuplantierICM2014,2017arXiv171201571M}).
+In the case of usual random planar maps with faces of bounded degrees, the universal metric structure is that of the Brownian map \cite{Gall1,MierMapP}, which has been recently identified with that directly constructed from Liouville quantum gravity (LQG) \cite{map_making,qlebm,2016arXiv160503563M,2016arXiv160805391M}.
+Note also that different mathematical approaches to LQG exist \cite{2008arXiv0808.1560D,LQGmating,quantum_spheres,David2016}, whose equivalence has been recently established \cite{Aru2017}.